Pandinosaurus/argilla/README.md

 > [!IMPORTANT]
-The original authors have moved on to other projects.
-While the code might still be functional for its original purpose, please be aware that the original team does not plan to develop new features, bug fixes, or updates.
-If you'd like to become a maintainer, please open an issue to discuss it.
+The original authors have moved on to exciting new projects!
+The codebase is mature and stable, having served users reliably for years.
+While we won't be adding new features going forward, we're committed to solve bug fixes and publish patches as needed.
+If you're interested in helping maintain or extend this project, we'd love to hear from you!
+Please open an issue to discuss becoming a maintainer - we're looking for dedicated contributors who can take ownership of the project's future development.
 >
 <h1 align="center">
   <a href=""><img src="https://github.com/dvsrepo/imgs/raw/main/rg.svg" alt="Argilla" width="150"></a>